 - exception to residence requirements for FTB

-- exceptions to residence requirements for CCB, and
+- exceptions to residence requirements for CCS, and

 - determining whether an individual resides in Australia (1.1.A.120).

 General residence requirements

-To be eligible for FTB and CCB an individual must be an Australian resident (1.1.A.130) or an SCV (1.1.V.10) holder (New Zealand citizen) residing in Australia, unless the exceptions given below in this topic apply.
+To be eligible for FTB and CCS an individual (1.1.I.90) must be an Australian resident (1.1.A.130) or an SCV (1.1.V.10) holder (New Zealand citizen) residing in Australia, unless the exceptions given below in this topic apply.

 To be eligible for SBP under the 6 month income test, an individual must have otherwise been eligible for FTB if the child was not stillborn (disregarding the FTB income test) within 26 weeks starting on the day of the child's delivery.
-Therefore the FTB residency requirements detailed in this topic also apply to SBP claimants who are paid under the 6 month SBP income test.
-Where an SBP claimant does not meet FTB residence requirements under the 6 month SBP income test, they may be eligible to receive SBP if their partner is eligible to receive FTB Part A at a rate greater than nil in relation to a day that is within 52 weeks beginning on the day of the stillborn child's delivery.
+Therefore, the FTB residency requirements detailed in this topic also apply to SBP claimants who are paid under the 6 month SBP income test.
+Where an SBP claimant does not meet FTB residence requirements under the 6 month SBP income test, they may be eligible to receive SBP if their partner (1.1.P.30) is eligible to receive FTB Part A at a rate greater than nil in relation to a day that is within 52 weeks beginning on the day of the stillborn child's delivery.

 For an individual to be an FTB child they must also be an Australian resident or an SCV holder residing in Australia or they must live with an individual who meets the requirements.

 To be an Australian resident the individual must not only have the right to live in Australia permanently, they must also be residing in Australia.
 An Australian citizen, who lives overseas permanently, or indefinitely, is generally not considered to be an Australian resident for FA purposes because they do not intend to live in Australia permanently.